Bo1hdan/QA-portfolio/Project_API_Testing_Postman_Trello/README.md.txt

 # Trello API Testing Project
-*Author: Bohdan Mamlai*
-*Date: [YYYY-MM-DD]*

 ---

 ## Project Overview
-This project demonstrates API testing of the :contentReference[oaicite:0]{index=0} using :contentReference[oaicite:1]{index=1}.
+This project demonstrates API testing of the: content Reference[oaicite:0]{index=0} using: content Reference[oaicite:1]{index=1}.
 It contains eight tasks that cover the full CRUD lifecycle for boards, lists, and cards — from creation, updating, deletion, to retrieval.
 The goal was to show proficiency in functional and negative API testing, use of environment variables, and clear documentation of test cases and results.

 ---